HomeLatest NewsStartupsRaana Semiconductors raises $3 million in seed funding led by Equirus, Artha Venture

 Advertisement

-The has in recent years announced incentives to encourage local manufacturing across the semiconductor and clean energy value chains.
+The government has in recent years announced incentives to encourage local manufacturing across the semiconductor and clean energy value chains.

 These efforts have gained urgency amid global supply disruptions and trade restrictions that have highlighted dependence on overseas suppliers for critical materials.